skcalanderson2/GetandCleaningDataProject/CodeBook.md

 ### Code Book for Tidy Data File
 This file describes the data and structure in the tidy data file named **secondtidy_ds.txt** located in the Git repository.
+The data represents a single mean value of the means and standard deviations of an individual measurement of a particular activity of a particular subject.
+It is in a "long" tidy format.

 **Activity**: Factor with 6 levels -  WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
 **Subject**: Integer identifing individual subjects